Creating database tables

 Error report

 For all file to data table conversions, a report is generated.
-This report is accessible from the Activity tab as well as from the Activity section for the table, which can be found in the sidebar of any successfully created data table.
+This report is accessible from the Activity tab as well as from the Note section for the table, which can be found at the top right of the table summary page.

 If the workspace could not create the data table, a report is generated and shown in the Activity tab.
 This report contains a list of the errors encountered while trying to create the data table, including a reference to the line or character whenever possible.